slap/sos-encyclopedia/index.md

 {% endfor %}
 </ul>

-### Polynomias with long lenght that provide lower bounds for the Pythagoras numbers
+### Polynomials with long length that provide lower bounds for the Pythagoras numbers
 <ul>
 {%- assign polys_pythagoras = site.polynomials | where_exp: "p", "p.tags contains 'pythagoras'" -%}
 {% for p in polys_pythagoras %}